Which Baptism is Baptism?

 by Tony Warren

-Many legitimate questions have been raised by Christians regarding "what the proper mode of the sacrament of baptism is, and what it actually does."
+Many legitimate questions have been raised by Christians regarding "what the proper mode of baptism is, and what it actually does."
 There are basically three modes of water baptism used in Christianity today.
 They are immersion, affusion or pouring, and sprinkling.
 Sprinkling is sometimes called aspersion.
 The church is somewhat divided on the question of which method is correct, but my affirmation is that they all are acceptable forms of water baptism because all are tokens of cleansing done in the name of the Lord.
 However, these questions should certainly be addressed by faithful theologians.
-Especially since there are several Churches which teach that water baptism is a 'required' sacrament for Salvation.
-However, any such requirement in order to gain (or maintain) Salvation would qualify as a gospel predicated upon our works.
-And this is an unbiblical if not heretical idea.
-Baptism in water has no power of it's own, for there is no efficacy in literal water.
-Rather, water baptism is a token of the baptism (cleansing) of the Spirit which is the real power within Christians.
-The outward token which we apply in the sacrament of baptism is to 'signify' this inward occurrence.
-Indeed it is very much like the ceremonial ablutions in the old testament were an outward sign of the cleansing of God.
+Especially since there are several churches teaching that water baptism is a "required" sacrament for salvation.
+However, any such requirement in order to gain (or maintain) one's salvation would qualify as a gospel predicated upon our works.
+This is an unbiblical if not heretical position.
+Baptism in water has no power of its own, because there is no efficacy in H20, which is mere physical water.
+Rather, water baptism is a token of the spiritual baptism (cleansing) that the Holy Ghost performs.
+This is the real power of regeneration among Christians.
+The outward token that we apply in the sacrament of water baptism is simply to "signify" this inward occurrence.
+Indeed it is very much like the ceremonial ablutions instituted in the old testament were outward signs of the cleansing of God.
 Or as circumcision was an outward sign of a Covenant (promissory) relationship with God based upon His cutting off sin.
-It didn't mean that everyone participating in this practice were actually made righteous, but that they received the signification of the people of righteousness.
+It didn't mean that everyone participating in this practice were actually made righteous, but that they had received the sign or token of the Lord's righteous people.

-And just as circumcision made no one righteous, water baptism does nothing to make us righteous.
-Circumcision was the Old Covenant sign God wanted His people to apply to illustrate something infinitely more important than the literal cutting off of flesh.
-It was a token of the righteousness of faith wherein through the shedding of blood their sins were cut off.
-The ceremonial act itself was not that faith, it was the 'sign' of that faith.
-Romans chapter four touches on this principle as it speaks of Abraham saying, righteousness was not imputed to him by circumcision, for he was already righteous by faith before the circumcision.
-But his circumcision was the 'sign' of that Faith.
+As circumcision was the Old Covenant sign God wanted His people to apply to illustrate something infinitely more important than the physical cutting off of flesh, so water baptism is a sign applied to illustrate something infinitely more important than physical washing of the flesh.
+In each instance the ceremonial act itself was not saving faith, it was the 'sign' of saving faith.
+Romans chapter four touches on this principle as it speaks of Abraham declaring that righteousness was not imputed to him by circumcision because he was already righteous by saving faith even before the circumcision.
+But his circumcision was the 'sign' of that faith.

-And so while we can read passages in the Old Covenant that 'appear' to indicate they were required to be circumcised in order to have the righteousness of faith, we see clearly that this was really never the case.
-The circumcision was just a sign of the real occurrence of faith.
-In this exact same way, water baptism is a sacrament that Christians receive as a sign of the real occurrence of faith, which is baptism or cleansing by the Spirit.
-We must be baptized in the Holy Spirit in order to be Saved, not H²0.
-Without this true baptismal cleansing of God, we are still unwashed and deep in trespass and sin no matter how many rites of water ablutions we practiced.
+So while we might read passages in the Old Covenant that appear to indicate hat they were required to be circumcised in order to have the righteousness of faith, we see clearly that this was really never the case.
+The rite concerning circumcision was just a "sign" of the real occurrence of casting off of the flesh.
+In this exact same way, water baptism is a sacrament that Christians receive as a token of the real occurrence of cleansing, which is baptism by the Spirit.
+We must be baptized in the Holy Spirit in order to be saved, not H²0.
+Without this true baptismal cleansing of God, we would still be unwashed and deep in trespass and sin no matter how many rites of water ablutions we practiced.
 No pun intended, but the truth about Baptism should not be "watered" down.
-While water baptism is a precept of God (as circumcision was), baptism in the Spirit is the only requirement for Salvation.
+While water baptism is a precept of God (as circumcision was), baptism in the Spirit is the only unqualified requirement for salvation.

 - "..and he received the sign of circumcision, a seal of the righteousness of the faith which he had yet being uncircumcised:..."

 This we should know inherently because water is a compound or mixture that cannot save.
-It will make you wet, it will wash filth from the flesh, and it can be a sacrament and signification that a Christian is under the Covenant of God, but it cannot Save.
-Just as in Old Covenant times, the blood of sacrificed lambs did nothing for the children of Israel to wash away sin (Heb 10:4), yet was a precept or commandment of God.
-In the same way as baptism today, it was a sign of the blood of Jesus (The Lamb) that would come and truly wash away that sin.
-The sacrificing of a lamb is something that they did illustrating by it that it would be by the lamb of the tribe of Juda that true cleansing would come.
-Likewise, water baptism is something that God commands us to do as a token of the washing by the Spirit which cleansed us.
-There is a very big difference between a command of God to do something, and a requirement in order to be Saved.
-Not all understand this as I received a letter from a Christian which stated:
+It can make you wet, it can wash physical filth from the flesh, and it can be a sacrament and signification that a Christian is under the Covenant of God.
+But what it cannot do is save.
+In the Old Covenant times, the blood of sacrificed lambs did nothing for the children of Israel to wash away sin (Hebrews 10:4), and yet was a precept or commandment of God.
+In the same way as baptism today, it was a sign of the blood of Jesus (The Lamb of God) that would come and truly wash away the sins of Israel.
+The Old Covenant sacrificing of a lamb is something that the children of Israel did as a shadow looking forward to the true lamb that would actually cleanse Israel from sin.
+Likewise, water baptism is something that God commands us to do as a token of the true washing by the Spirit by which we are cleansed.
+There is a very big difference between a command of God to do something, and a requirement "in order to be" saved.
+Not all Christians understand this.
+I recently received a letter from a Christian stating:

 " I believe when it says in the scriptures that we are to be Baptized in water, that it is a commandment, and if one does not follow it, then they do not follow what God has told us, Hence they are lost...."

-He is right about what God tells us and what we should do, but his logic is flawed on the last point.
-Because likewise we are also commanded that in, "whatever we do, do all to the Glory of God."
-So when we do something that is not to the Glory of God, are we all therefore Lost?
-We would be if that logic followed through.
-We are commanded to sin not, so when we have a sinful thought pop into are heads, does that mean we are all Lost?
-We are commanded to go to Church, if we have neglected going to Church this week, then are we all Lost?
+He is right about what God tells us and that we should do it, but his logic is flawed on his concluding point.
+Because we are also commanded that in, "whatever we do, do all to the Glory of God."
+So when we do something that is not to the Glory of God, are we all therefore lost?
+Of course not, but we would be if that logic followed through.
+We are commanded to sin not, so when we have a moment of a sinful thought, does that mean that we are all therefore lost?
+We are commanded to go to church, so if we have neglected going to church this week, then are we all therefore lost?
 Of course you see my point here.
 And neither are we 'necessarily' lost if we were not baptized.
 We're not saved by works.
-This is a command like any other command of God which should be obeyed, but it is most certainly not a requirement that one must have or we can say they are unsaved.
-There is a subtle and yet distinct difference, which is illustrated in understanding true Sovereignty and Grace of God.
+This is a command like any other command of God, which of course should be obeyed, but it is most certainly not a requirement that one must obey or else they are unsaved.
+There is a subtle and yet distinct difference, which is illustrated in our understanding of true Sovereignty and Grace of God.

-In answer to his letter, I gave this person the example of the thief on the cross who was not baptized, and yet was Saved by Christ, to which he retorted:
+In answer to his letter, I gave this person the example of the thief on the cross who was not baptized and yet was saved by Christ--to which he retorted:

-This sounds like Salvation by Grace has changed, but has it?
-We are to follow the ordinances of God today, and they were to follow the ordinances of God before the cross also.
-But they weren't Saved by following it anymore than we are.
-The Salvation program of Grace has not changed because God has not changed (Hebrews 13:8) and is still the he author and the finisher of His servants faith.
-For this theory to be true, either the Salvation program changed, or there was one Salvation program for this thief, and another entirely different program with different rules for everyone else.
-The truth is, the thief, as well as all other old covenant saints, were Saved the exact Same way that we are today.
+This would indicate that salvation by Grace alone has somehow changed, but has it?
+We are to follow the ordinances of God today, and they were to follow the ordinances of God before the cross as well.
+But they weren't saved by following it then anymore than we are today.
+The salvation program of Grace has not changed because God has not changed (Hebrews 13:8) and is still the he author and the finisher of His servants faith.
+For this theory to be true, either the salvation program of God has changed, or there is one salvation program for this thief, and another entirely different program with different rules for everyone else.
+The truth is that the thief, as well as all other old covenant saints, were saved the exact same way that we are today.
 By Grace, through faith.
-They, looking forward to the finished work of Christ, and we looking backward at the finished work of Christ.
-Their obeying the command to make animal sacrifices couldn't Save them anymore than our obeying the command to have water baptism.
+They of course were looking forward to the finished work of Christ through ablutions and sacrifices, and we look backward at the finished work of Christ in communions and baptisms.

 If I can make an (admittedly imperfect) analogy, it's very much like when we get married and we exchange wedding rings.
 Those rings in truth really don't mean anything with regards to us 'actually' being married.
-Yet we desire to have them as a sign or token of our marriage Covenant.
-In other words, we are married 'with or without' the rings, but we have them because they are a sign, or a token of our joining in the sacred marriage bond before God.
-In the same way, when you are Saved, you are Saved with or without being baptized with water.
-But water baptism is a sign or token of the true Covenant bond.
-As circumcision illustrated the righteousness of the Covenant bond, so baptism illustrates the righteousness of the Covenant bond.
-And God tells us to apply that sign just as He told the Israelites to apply the sign of circumcision.
-Even simple reason tells us that if baptism in water was required to be Saved, then anyone who didn't have the opportunity to become baptized in water, could never be Saved (what a horrible thought). ..else it's not really a requirement.
+Yet we desire to have them as a sign or token of our marriage covenant.
+In other words, we are married 'with or without' the rings, but we have them because they are a sign or token of our joining in a sacred marriage bond before God.
+In the same way, when you are saved, you have been redeemed with or without being baptized with water.
+But water baptism is a sign or token of the true covenant bond relationship.
+As circumcision illustrated the righteousness of the covenant bond, so baptism illustrates the righteousness of the covenant bond.
+God tells us to apply that sign just as He told the Israelites to apply the sign of circumcision.
+Even our plain reasoning should tell us that if baptism in water was required to be saved, then anyone who didn't have the opportunity to become baptized in water, could never have been redeemed (what a horrible thought). ..else it's not really a requirement.
 Because we can't have it both ways.

-Another error is that some Church groups take great pains in pointing out that the word Baptize [baptizo] means to dip.
-But in actuality the word doesn't really mean dip (though it is taken from a root word [bapto] meaning to whelm, which is by implication dipping).
-For example, whelming a pot with water could be done by dipping it in water.
-However, the word [baptizo] does not mean to dip (despite what your dictionary might say), it is used in the sense of whelming or putting water on something to wash it, as illustrated in the form of the word [baptismos].
+Another error is that some church groups take great pains in pointing out that the word Baptize [baptizo] means to dip.
+But in actuality, the word doesn't really mean dip, though it is taken from a root word [bapto] that means to whelm, which is by implication dipping.
+But [baptizo] means to wash (despite what your dictionary commentary might say).
+The word is used in the sense of whelming or putting water on something to wash it, as illustrated in the extended word [baptismos].
 For example:

 - "And when they come from the Market, except they Wash , they eat not."

-I'm sure no one is going to speak saying, I'm going into the kitchen to dip [baptizo] my tables, or I'm going into the kitchen to dip [baptismos] the cups and and pots.
-People do not talk like that, and neither did the people of this time.
-They spoke of Washing their hands and washing their beds or tables, and washing cups and pots.
-That is why the word is translated correctly, 'washing.' they could not honestly translate it as anything else because that's what the word delineates. [baptizo] is a word derived from a word meaning to whelm, and means to wash, and only those predisposed to believing otherwise because of Church tradition would argue this a bad translation by all popular versions of the Bible.
+I'm sure no one is going to speak saying, I'm going into the kitchen to dip [baptizo] my hands or I'm going into the kitchen to dip [baptismos] the cups and and pots.
+People do not talk that way, and neither did the people of this time.
+They spoke of washing their hands and washing their beds or tables.
+They spoke of washing their cups and pots.
+That is why the word is translated correctly as washing.
+They could not honestly translate it as anything else because that's what the word delineates. [baptizo] is a word derived from a word meaning to whelm, and means to wash.
+Only those are predisposed to believing otherwise because of their church tradition would argue that this a bad translation by all popular versions of the Bible.

-Would divers dippings work there?
-No, it wouldn't work here at all.
-The word [baptismos] is used here to illustrate ceremonial ablution.
-A sacrament, a ceremonial washing or cleansing, a SIGN of the Spiritual washing God would do for them.
-This defining as washing is made abundantly clear in other verses, such as:
+Would divers or different dippings work there?
+Not at all because the meaning of this word [baptismos] here is used here to illustrate ceremonial washing or ablutions.
+A sacrament that is a ceremonial cleansing, which was a SIGN of the Spiritual washing that God would ultimately do for them.
+The defining of this word to mean washing is made abundantly clear in other verses as well:

 - "Which stood only in meats and drinks, and divers Washings.."